 I get quite a few emails from women wanting to start their own VA businesses quickly.
-Whatever the reason, there are a few ways to get things moving right now so that you can start your VA business up as soon as possible.
+Whatever the reason, there are a few ways to get things moving right now so that you can start your VA business as soon as possible.

 BUILD YOUR BUSINESS FOUNDATION FIRST